Daily Vanity Logo

 Still, possible complications can include infection at the site of surgery, which can be treated using prescribed medication, or bleeding, which would require the surgeon to perform a follow-up procedure to stop the bleeding.
 However, the latter is extremely rare.

-There is a much higher cosmetic risk, however, when it comes to double eyelid surgery in Singapore.
+There is a much higher cosmetic risk, however, when it comes to double eyelid surgery.
 For example, patients might experience asymmetrical eyelids or a crease that they don’t think flatters their eye shape after the surgery.

-It’s important to have an experienced, qualified aesthetic doctor perform your double eyelid surgery in Singapore, as well as discuss the side effects and risks during the consultation stage.
+It’s important to have an experienced, qualified aesthetic doctor perform your surgery, as well as discuss the side effects and risks during the consultation stage.

 How Much Does Double Eyelid Surgery Cost?

-In Singapore, the cost of double eyelid surgery varies depending on the type of procedure.
-Non-incisional double eyelid surgery typically ranges from about S$3,200 to S$4,200, which is generally less expensive compared to incisional double eyelid surgery.
+In Singapore, the cost of this surgery varies depending on the type of procedure.
+Non-incisional surgery typically ranges from about S$3,200 to S$4,200, which is generally less expensive compared to incisional surgery.

 For a better breakthrough on the price and the procedure, we recommend you talk to your specialist for better analysis.